-OVERVIEW Take the road less travelled through the Italian regions of Puglia and Basilicata, and explore archaeology in depth in the stunning Bay of Naples.
-Encounter a wealth of little-visited Byzantine, medieval and Baroque sites in southern Italy on this 16-day tour with with archaeologist Dr Estelle Lazer.
+Take the road less travelled through the Italian regions of Puglia and Basilicata, and explore archaeology in depth in the stunning Bay of Naples.

+Encounter a wealth of little-visited Byzantine, medieval and Baroque sites in southern Italy on this 16-day tour with with classicist Dr Eireann Marshall.
 From bases in Lecce, Matera and Trani, discover the rugged mountains, Mediterranean scenery and rich history of the Adriatic coastline.
-Ancient Greeks, Europe's oldest cave-dwelling population, Byzantine emperors and Norman kings have all left their mark on the towns, temples, castles and cathedrals of Puglia and Basilicata.
-In the panoramic surrounds of the Bay of Naples, understand the long history that lies behind this region's impressive lineup of world-class archaeological sites, with some of the most outstanding Greco-Roman art and architecture to be found anywhere in the Mediterranean.
-The experience is rounded out by a vibrant regional food and wine culture, and by the extraordinary natural beauty of southern Italy.
+Learn about the Ancient Greeks, Byzantine Emperors and Norman Kings, who have all left their mark on the towns, temples, castles and cathedrals in Puglia and Basilicata.

+In the panoramic surrounds of the Bay of Naples, understand the long history that lies behind this region's impressive line-up of world-class archaeological sites, with some of the most outstanding Greco-Roman art and architecture to be found anywhere in the Mediterranean.
+The experience is rounded out by a vibrant regional food and wine culture, and the extraordinary natural beauty of southern Italy.

-TOUR LEADER
+TOUR LEADERS

-Dr Estelle Lazer is an archaeologist with an international reputation for her many years of work on Pompeii.
-She is an Honorary Research Associate at the University of Sydney.
+Dr Eireann Marshall is an Honorary Research Associate and Associate Lecturer with the Open University, as well as an Honorary Research Fellow of the University of Roehampton.
+Eireann will be accompanied by a trained tour manager for the duration of the tour.

 TOUR DATES

-October 24 - November 8, 2024
+February 27 - March 14, 2025 16 Days

 TOUR PRICE

-\$10,880 per person, twin share \$2,340 single supplement
+\$11,720 per person, twin share \$2,340 single supplement

 TOUR DEPOSIT

 A \$1,000 non-refundable deposit is required per person to confirm your booking on tour.

 GROUP SIZE

 Maximum number of 16 in group

-ITINFRARY
+ITINERARY

-Lecce (3 nights), Matera (3 nights), Trani (3 nights), Vietri sul Mare (2 nights), Naples (4 nights)
+Lecce (3 nights), Matera (2 nights), Trani (4 nights), Vietri sul Mare (2 nights), Naples (4 nights)

 INCLUSIONS

 15 nights' accommodation in centrally located 4 and 5-star hotels.
+All breakfasts, 2 lunches and 7 dinners.
 Services of an expert tour leader and an experienced tour manager throughout.
-All breakfasts, 2 lunches and 7 dinners.
 All ground transport, entrance fees and tipping.

 TOUR HIGHLIGHTS

-Archaeological treasures
+Archaeological Treasures

 Visit key sites in harder to reach locations, such as the magnificent temples of Paestum, and the well-preserved Roman settlements of Pompeii and Herculaneum.

-Tradition and tenacity in Matera
+Tradition & Tenacity in Matera

 Admire the traditional yet challenging way of life in Matera's sassi, Europe's oldest inhabited cave dwellings that were recognised with a World Heritage listing in 1993.

-Baroque splendour in Lecce
+Baroque Splendour in Lecce

 Delight in the exuberant barocco leccese, a style recognised by UNESCO for its unique riot of figurative and architectural detail sculpted in Lecce's honey-coloured local stone.

-The Normans in southern Italy
+The Normans in Southern Italy

-Discover the impact of the Normans on southern Italy, from Frederick II's magnificent hunting lodge Castel del Monte to outstanding mosaics in Otranto's twelfth-century cathedral.
+Discover the impact of the Normans on southern Italy, from Frederick II's magnificent hunting lodge Castel del Monte to outstanding mosaics in Otranto's 12th-century cathedral.

-The best of Italian regional cuisine
+The Best of Italian Regional Cuisine

-From pasta made daily to the freshest fish, purest olive oil and fine local produce, appreciate why the South is the market garden of all ltaly.
+From pasta made daily to the freshest fish, purest olive oil and fine local produce, appreciate why the South is the market garden of all Italy.

 DETAILED ITINERARY

 Start & Finish

-The tour starts at 4.00pm on Thursday 24 October, at Rome Fiumicino airport.
-The tour ends at 12.00pm on Friday 8 November, at Rome Fiumicino airport.
+The tour starts at 4.00pm on Thursday 27 February, at Rome Fiumicino airport, before our group flight to Brindisi and a coach transfer to Lecce.

+The tour ends after breakfast on Friday 14 March, with a group transfer available to Rome Fiumicino airport, arriving at at 12.00pm for onward flights.

 Included meals are indicated with B, L, D.

-Thursday 24 October Arrival
+Thursday 27 February Arrival

 Meet your tour leader at Rome's Fiumicino airport, where the tour begins.
 There is a group flight to Brindisi and a coach transfer to Lecce, a journey of about 45 minutes.
 We check into our hotel and, after time to freshen up, enjoy dinner in the hotel.
 Overnight Lecce (D)

-Friday 25 October Lecce
+Friday 28 February Lecce